Decentralized Gradient Methods with Time-varying Uncoordinated Stepsizes: Convergence Analysis and Privacy Design: An inherently privacy-preserving decentralized gradient algorithm with diminishing stepsizes

 \begin{Remark 1} Existing accuracy-maintaining privacy approaches for decentralized optimization can only protect the privacy of participating agents when the interaction topology meets certain conditions.
 For example, the approach in \cite{gade2018private} assumes that an adversary cannot have access to messages sent on at least one communication channel of an agent to guarantee the privacy of this agent.
 The approach in \cite{zhang2018enabling} requires that an adversary cannot be the only neighbor of a target agent.
 To the contrary, our PDG-DS can protect the privacy of an agent without any constraint on the interaction topology.
 In fact, to our knowledge, our algorithm is the first decentralized gradient based algorithm that can guarantee both optimization accuracy and privacy defined in Definition \ref{definition:privacy} when an adversary has access to all shared information. \end{Remark 1} \begin{Remark 1} In line with the discussions in the previous remark, PDG-DS can protect the defined privacy of participating agents irrespective of the number of adversaries and existence of collusion among adversaries. \end{Remark 1}

 { \begin{Remark 1} Our privacy approach protects the gradient value by making an arbitrarily large perturbation on it indistinguishable to adversaries having access to all information shared by the agent.
 This is important in applications where the gradient value carries sensitive information.
 For example, in the rendezvous problem, the objective function takes the form $f_i(x)=\|x_{i,0}-x\|^2$ with $x_{i,0}\in\mathbb{R}^2$ denoting the initial position (which is sensitive and has to be protected) and $x$ denoting the optimization variable \cite{ruan2019secure,Huang15}.
-It can be seen that an adversary can easily calculate the private position $x_{i,0}$ if it has access to the gradient value $g_i=2(x-x_{i,0})$ and optimization variable $x$ (note that $x$ will become publicly known eventually after convergence).
+It can be seen that an adversary can easily calculate the private position $x_{i,0}$ if it has access to the gradient value $g_i=2(x-x_{i,0})$ and optimization variable $x$ (note that $x$ is disclosed explicitly in most existing distributed optimization algorithms).
 The same argument holds for sensor-network based localization applications where disclosing the gradient value leads to disclosing the positions of sensors (which are sensitive and should be protected) \cite{zhang2018enabling}.
 In scenarios where gradient directions instead of gradient values carry sensitive information, we may have to resort to other privacy approaches such as \cite{Huang15}. \end{Remark 1} }